-The University has adopted a formal policy on the Secure Storage, Handling, Use, Retention & Disposal of Disclosures & Disclosure Information Including Use of the e-Bulk Service (Appendix 3).
+The University has adopted a formal policy on the Secure Storage, Handling, Use, Retention & Disposal of Disclosures & Disclosure Information Including Use of the e-Bulk Service, which is set out in Appendix 2.

 All those members of the University who are involved in the DBS process must be made aware of the policy and understand that it is a criminal offence to pass Disclosure information to anyone who is not authorised to receive it.